GeoNet/fdsn/cmd/fdsn-holdings-consumer/deploy/DEPLOY.md

 * Use an AWS S3 bucket notification to notify about the upload of miniSEED.
 This should be create or remove.
 * Send the S3 notifications to an SNS topic.
 This will need permissions for the S3 bucket to send to it.
 * Use SNS->SQS fanout.
 The SQS subscription should be for raw messages and SNS needs permissions to send to the SQS queue.
+* The role will need permissions to read from the bucket.

 ## Service on ECS